brownhounds/wc-micro/packages/wc-micro/README.md

 ## HOT - Keep an eye on....

 -   [] Proxy Nesting!!
 Probably Fixed 👀
--   [] Come up with idea of batching render calls from different
+-   [] Rendering `render()`
+    -   Is this really hot, how expensive it is - what if I just leave it 🤔
+    -   Bothers me, unnecessary function call to often, screwing my lifecycle methods
+    -   How often will I use `onRender()`

 ## TODAY

 -   [] Batch rendering for the component `render()` methods!
-    -   Deferred execution not worked as I expected 👎
+    -   Deferred execution not worked as I expected 👎 It works for state!
     -   Seems more predictable without async in the mix
-    -   Vue does ticks 🤔
+    -   It's seems that this is very cheap
+    -   `RequestAnimationFrame` sounds like a good idea at time of writing this...
+-   [] Prop Validation ??
+-   [] Prop Diffing ??
+-   [] Prop rendering array dependency ??

 ## Phase 2 - Testing

 -   Testing Framework - Vitest

+## Phase 3 - Routing

+-   Build SPA router!

+## Phase at some point

+-   Visual Testing
+    -   Hybrid between component testing and e2e
+    -   Storybook interface
+    -   Not storybook!!!

+### Play 🎉

+-   Component composition - slots

 ### Research notes